Lloyd McClendon

-Lloyd Glenn McClendon (born January 11, 1959) is an American former professional baseball player, coach and manager.
-He played in Major League Baseball (MLB) as an outfielder from 1987 to 1994 for the Cincinnati Reds, Chicago Cubs, and the Pittsburgh Pirates.
+Lloyd Glenn McClendon (born January 11, 1959) is an American former professional baseball outfielder, coach and manager who currently serves as the manager for the Piratas de Campeche of the Mexican League.
+He played in Major League Baseball (MLB) as an outfielder from 1987 to 1994 for the Cincinnati Reds, Chicago Cubs, and Pittsburgh Pirates.

 After his playing career McClendon served as the manager of the Pittsburgh Pirates from 2001 to 2005 and the Seattle Mariners from 2014 to 2015.
 He most recently served as the interim manager for the Detroit Tigers in 2020.

 Playing career

 Amateur career

 In 1971, McClendon played in the Little League World Series for his hometown Gary, Indiana, team, and earned the nickname "Legendary Lloyd" by homering in five consecutive at bats.
 In fact, they were his only official at-bats; in all his other plate appearances, the opposing coaches had him intentionally walked.
 McClendon's 1971 team was the first all-African American team to reach the final stage of the LLWS.
 He attended Roosevelt High School in Gary and graduated in 1977.

 McClendon played collegiate baseball at Valparaiso University, not far from Gary.
 While at Valparaiso, he compiled a career batting average of .330, and produced 18 home runs and 73 runs batted in.
 Twice he received all-conference honors (1979 and 1980).